whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    3. Confirm that the Tale title reads as ``https://dataverse.harvard.edu/api/access/datafile/3323458``
    4. Confirm that the only item in the ``Selected data`` section matches the uri with ``Data Source`` appended
    5. Confirm that no Environment is selected
-   6. Confirm that the ``Launch New Tale`` button is disabled
+   6. Confirm that the ``Create New Tale and Launch`` button is disabled
    7. Select an environment
-   8. Click ``Launch New Tale``
+   8. Click ``Create New Tale and Launch``
-   9. Confirm that the progress bar appears & properly updates
+   9. Confirm that the notification bar appears & properly updates
-   10. Confirm that once complete, you are redirected to the run page
+   10. Confirm that you are redirected to the run page
-   11. Confirm that the Tale name matches the Tale Name in the compose page
+   11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
    12. Confirm that the data exists in the Tale

 ### Tale metadata tests